Oct 24, 2024

 • Lead Time for Changes refers to the time between developer commits and their subsequent deployment.
 Shortening lead time is an avenue to increase deployment frequency, but must be handled with care to prevent bad builds from being delivered to customers.

-• How Doppler Helps: Doppler’s Change Request systems allow for documented, accessible review, expediting the review process for changes involving secrets and secrets access.
+• How Doppler helps: Doppler’s Change Request systems allow for documented, accessible review, expediting the review process for changes involving secrets and secrets access.
 Requests that update secrets are organized in the Change Request list, where they can be reviewed before being approved, canceled, or applied.
 Doppler's automatic syncing features mean that applied change requests are automatically updated across the platform and organization, eliminating the time spent manually updating secrets after approved changes.
 Each alteration made using the Change Request system is recorded in activity logs, allowing teams to identify what changes were made, when they were made, and by whom they were approved and applied.
 If erroneous changes are made, Doppler enables fast reversion to previous functional builds as well.

 • Change Failure Rate is the countermeasure to metrics emphasizing frequency and speed.
 It refers to the percentage of deployments that generate failure in production, though the definition of a ‘failure’ will vary widely between companies, platforms, and industries.